 6. Schedule time away to unplug and reset.

 While not everyone has the ability to take lengthy trips or sustained time-off from work, finding opportunities to separate from your professional life and focus on yourself is essential, even on a smaller scale.

-- Do you have a plan in place for handling financial debt?
+7. Have a plan in place for handling financial debt.

 Debt is a massive stressor in the lives of most Americans, and while it can’t usually be eradicated all at once, sitting down with your financial documents (and your spouse/partner, if relevant) and figuring out how much money you can devote to paying off your debt every month will help reveal the light at the end of the tunnel.

-- Do you surround yourself with people who support and encourage you?
+8. Surround yourself with people who support and encourage you.

 Freeing ourselves from toxic and non-reciprocal relationships is a crucial step to optimizing our lives.
 Taking stock of these connections and determining which are positive and mutually beneficial will help you decide where to invest your time and energy and will yield more positive results for both yourself and your friends/loved ones.

 While self-care isn’t (and absolutely shouldn’t be) inherently a gendered concept, it’s frequently monetized as an advertising trope geared toward women with the implication that women need more help to prioritize their own wellbeing than their male counterparts.

 Because (unfair, outdated, and yet still prevalent) societal expectations demand that women take on external “caregiver” roles throughout their lives, it’s easy for the world at large to undervalue the amount of care that we need to offer ourselves.